-We also make assumptions about the likelihood of catastrophic events that could cause a widespread loss of life or disability within the pool of the lives that we insure; with the risk that future events could be more extreme to those that we have assessed in determining our reserves.
+We also make assumptions about the likelihood of catastrophic events that could cause a widespread loss of life or disability within the pool of the lives we insure.
+There is the risk that future events could be more extreme than those we have assessed in determining our reserves.